URGENT NOTICE – Coronavirus response

 Broadly speaking our operational aims are to continue to improve the standard of guitar teaching, to raise the status of the instrument, and to widen interest in classical guitar playing.

 We endeavour to achieve these goals through organising and supporting events around the UK; running an annual conference; providing advice and guidance to newly-qualified classical guitar teachers; campaigning for changes in curriculum and syllabus; advocating the inclusion of classical guitar teaching methods throughout UK music education; reaching out to our European colleagues for mutual support and solidarity.

-EGTA (UK) is administered by a national committee which also organizes the annual conference.
+EGTA (UK) is administered by a national committee which also organises the annual conference.
 Recent internationally-renowned visitors include Jad Azkoul, Gilbert Biberian, Craig Ogden, Gary Ryan, Sean Shibe, James Westbrook, Xue-fei Yang, Julian Bream, Antonis Hatzinikolaou, Giulio Tampalini, Gaelle Solal, Graham Wade, Christopher Page and Eleftheria Kotzia.

 All members can submit proposals to the committee for consideration to run local meetings, concerts and seminars under the EGTA(UK) banner.
-Involvement in ‘local’ activities during 2014 and 2015 has included Bowden Arts one-day workshops with Allan Neave (Linlithgow) and Simon Thacker (Perth), The Stoke Newington Guitar Festival (London), Exam Preparation training day (Yehudi Menuhin School), Tone-production residential weekend with Gaelle Solal (Cheshire), Ensemble coaching and residential weekend with Antonis Hatzinikolaou (Shropshire), One-day technical workshop with the Eden-Stell Duo, and so on.
+Involvement in ‘local’ activities during 2014 and 2015 included Bowden Arts one-day workshops with Allan Neave (Linlithgow) and Simon Thacker (Perth), The Stoke Newington Guitar Festival (London), Exam Preparation training day (Yehudi Menuhin School), Tone-production residential weekend with Gaelle Solal (Cheshire), Ensemble coaching and residential weekend with Antonis Hatzinikolaou (Shropshire), One-day technical workshop with the Eden-Stell Duo, and so on.

 Furthermore all members are heartily encouraged to take an active part in our Facebook and Twitter pages and to tell all their friends and colleagues about the discussions and debates taking place there!